Terminal.skills

 deno

 Assists with building secure JavaScript and TypeScript applications using the Deno runtime.
-Use when creating servers, CLI tools, or scripts with Deno's built-in tooling, permission model, and web standards APIs.
+Use when creating servers, CLI tools, or scripts with Deno's built-in tooling, permission model, npm compatibility, and web standards APIs.
 Trigger words: deno, deno deploy, deno serve, deno kv, deno permissions, secure runtime, jsr.

 #deno#typescript#runtime#secure#web-standards